asimadnan/Forest-Cover-Type-Prediction/PROPOSAL.md

 ### Goals
-The main goal of this project will be to build a predictive model that can classify forest cover type based on all cartographic variables.
+The main goal of this project is to build a predictive model that can classify forest cover type based on all cartographic variables.
 There are 6 possible forest cover types.
 * Correlation between the variables to explore any significant relationships or collinearity
 * Analyse Distance variables
 * Analyse Soil types
 * Analyse Elevation type
-* Create a baseline Liner Regression Model
+* Create a baseline Linear Regression Model
 * Feature extractions
 * Linear Model with extracted Features
 * Build a Naive Bayes Model with extracted feature